Florida Aviation Accident Lawsuit

 Some basics on aviation accidents

 If a plane crash or other type of aviation accident occurs, the Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB) will investigate the incident.
 These two agencies are charged with cleaning up the crash site, collecting debris and evidence, and determine the cause of the accident.
-As such, they are first level of determination as to the cause of the crash and if criminal charges should be brought against the airline for the crash.
+As such, they are the first level of determination as to the cause of the crash and if criminal charges should be brought against the airline for the crash.
 Generally, the most common causes include:

 - Pilot error;